Alexander Mackenzie (artist)

+Personal life

+Mackenzie was born on 9 April 1923 in Liverpool.
+He was married to Coralie Crockett and the couple had three daughters, Pat, Althea and Rachel.He died in Penzance on 18 September 2002.

 He had a brother named Paul Mackenzie who had three daughters Alison, Alexandra and Elli Mackenzie.

 Career

-At the beginning of the war his school as evacuated to Newburgh Priory, which was part of his introduction to art – he later described it as "a marvellous place, filled with tapestries and paintings".
+At the beginning of the World War II, Mackenzie's school was evacuated to Newburgh Priory, which was part of his introduction to art – he later described it as "a marvellous place, filled with tapestries and paintings".